-The issue of data privacy is often among the first risks that come to mind in relation to artificial intelligence, since developing, testing and implementing AI technologies often involves the processing of personal data.
-According to Dentons’ AI survey, 81% of respondents cited personal data protection as a significant concern.
+The issue of data privacy is often among the first risks that come to mind in relation to artificial intelligence, since developing, testing and implementing AI technologies often involve the processing of personal data.
+According to Dentons’ AI survey, 81 percent of respondents cited personal data protection as a significant concern.

 Both the GDPR and the Draft AI Act take a risk-based approach to privacy.